 Junior Ranger Program

-Lake Durant’s campground takes part in the New York State Junior Ranger program, wherein kids aged 5-13 can participate in engaging, educational activities and earn a ranger patch for their hard work!
-Programs focus on the natural and human history of the Adirondacks and are a fantastic way to get kids excited about zoology, botany, geology and conservation.
-Call ahead to see if any programs will be running during your visit - you can also see if any are being put on at one of the nearby parks or campgrounds.
+Lake Durant Campground is part of the New York State Junior Ranger Program, a program where kids age five through 13 can participate in engaging, educational activities and earn a Junior Ranger patch for their hard work!
+Programs focus on the natural and human history of the Adirondacks and are a fantastic way to get kids excited about zoology, botany, geology, and conservation.
+Call ahead to see if any programs will be running during your visit.
+You can also see if any programs are happening at one of the nearby parks or campgrounds.

 Rich forests, diverse marshes, and numerous lakes and ponds provide ample habitat for a host of Adirondack wildlife.
-Whether you end up boating on Lake Durant, taking a long hike through the rugged woods or simply relaxing on the picturesque lakeshore, you’ll undoubtedly come across some fascinating native fauna.
-Moose and bear are denizens of the woodlands, while lakes and ponds attract loons, bald eagles, American wigeon, canvasbacks, buffleheads, bald eagles, snapping turtles, beavers and much more.
-Scan the forest floor on rainy spring evenings to look for migrating spotted salamanders, which sport bright yellow polka-dots, or flip over a log to uncover a red-backed salamander or a reclusive milk snake (just make sure you put the log back!)
+Whether you end up boating on Lake Durant, taking a long hike through the rugged woods, or simply relaxing on the picturesque lakeshore, you’ll undoubtedly come across some fascinating native fauna.
+Moose and bear are residents of the woodlands, while lakes and ponds attract loons, bald eagles, American wigeon, canvasbacks, buffleheads, bald eagles, snapping turtles, beavers, and much more.
+Scan the forest floor on rainy spring evenings to look for migrating spotted salamanders, which sport bright yellow polka-dots, or flip over a log to uncover a red-backed salamander or a reclusive milk snake.
+Just make sure to watch your hands when you are turning over logs!